Request payout

 ECONOMY_PAUSED | A user’s request lands inside a maintenance window; carries resumesAt. |

-The FUNDS_IMMATURE gate is the subtle one.
-The raw earned balance can pass INSUFFICIENT_FUNDS while part of it is still inside its chargeback window.
-So a second, stricter check asks whether the matured part alone covers amount (see source).
-Maturity is the holding period that must elapse before earnings are payable — see maturity.
+The raw earned balance can pass INSUFFICIENT_FUNDS while part of it is still inside its chargeback window, so a second, stricter check asks whether the matured part alone covers amount (see source).

 Preconditions and invariants